Activity note: None

 Lunch: Lunch is on your own in Portland's Old Port.

-Afternoon: Our Marine Science Educator, Carol incorporates sea vegetables in her daily cooking.
-Learn how marine plants are so vital to one’s health and experience a unique cooking class that incorporates local species in delicious and nutritious ways.
-Some marine-themed dishes include seaweed nut crunch, blancmange pudding, bean dishes and sushi.
+Afternoon: Our Marine Science Educator, Carol, incorporates sea vegetables in her daily cooking.
+Learn how marine plants are so vital to one's health and well being.
+Participate in a hands-on lesson in rolling your own sushi.
+Choose from an assortment of of local sushi fillings (cooked fish and vegetables), making it fun to customize your own rolls to eat during the class.
 We also meet with a local Kelp Farmer to learn about his operation and products.

 Dinner: Dinner is on your own this evening in the City of Portland, known as the foodiest small city in America.